matthewfowles/matthewfowles.github.io/src/posts/Learnings from creating a Traversal Maze.md

 ## Making the grid dynamic

 The first thing was by far the easiest.
 The grid was already dynamic to two variables.
 You could pass in any width and height and the grid would recalculate.
-So actually making the grid dynamic was as simple as calculationg the window size on load and then creating the grid to those dimensions.
+So actually making the grid dynamic was as simple as calculating the window size on load and then creating the grid to those dimensions.

 ``` js
 var w = window,